rerobots/docs/prelim.md

 Instantiating always begins at `INIT`.
 It is rare but possible that an error will occur during `INIT` that causes the instance to be marked as `INIT_FAIL`.
+If initialization succeeds, the instance becomes `READY` and usage time measurement begins for purposes such as billing.
+When the user is done, she can terminate the instance.

 ## Kinds of connection